Thursday, November 8

 I wanted to do more than just photography, so I went back to school for a Master's in Journalism.
 And here I am as a webmaster.

 Today would not be possible without my education.
-It even led me to marry the daughter of a tool & die maker.
+It even led me to marry the daughter of a tool & die maker and both my daughters speak German.